marbocub/network-equipment/README.md

 * Cisco IOS
 * Cisco IOS-XE

-Methods of Telnet client waitForPrompt() and login() may work with the following network equipment:
+Some basic methods of Telnet client, such as waitForPrompt() and login(), may work with the following network equipment:

 * Juniper JUNOS (with custom prompt settings)
 * Linux and other UNIX like platforms (with custom prompt settings)